VictorMfana/CAT/README.md

 ~~~

 ## How to Play
-Click or tap on a shape to select it.

-Match the selected shape with its corresponding color.

-Successful matches may trigger animations or visual feedback.

-Enjoy the challenge of matching shapes and colors within a set time or attempt to achieve a high score.
+Use the key 'a' to move left 'd' to move right 's' to move backwards 'w' to move foward and the space bar to jump

+Try avoid the shapes as much as possible to play longer

+Enjoy the challenge.

 ## Features
-Visually engaging 2D graphics using PyWebGL.
+Visually engaging 3D graphics using PyWebGL.

 Interactive gameplay with user input handling.

-Simple shape and color matching mechanics.
+Simple shape evading mechanics.

 Potential for expansions such as scoring, time constraints, or additional levels.